-In this post, I have covered one of the most important topics in the context of Oracle Cloud Infrastructure Architect Associate Exam (1Z0-932) which is Networking where I will be covering various components of networking such as VCN, Subnet, Router, Gateways, DRG, IGW & much more.
+In this post, I have covered one of the most important topics in the context of Oracle Cloud Infrastructure Architect Associate Exam (1Z0-932) which is Networking where I will be covering various components of networking such as VCN, Subnet, Routing, Gateways, DRG, IGW & much more.

 Check one of many questions that you can expect in OCI Architect 1Z0-932 Exam (To get a FREE Copy of 20 Questions for 1Z0-932 Exam Click Here.

 Note: Networking has a high weightage in Oracle Cloud Infrastructure Architect Associate Exam (1Z0-932), so it’s very important to understand the functionality of each component in Networking in Oracle Cloud Infrastructure